Management Response

 Responsible Deadline Status Comments

 While writing proposals for the next phases of the programme, strengthen the planning of exit strategies for the various components.
 The 5R centric women leadership programme may also be inserted as part of the UN women global training manual on care, currently under development as part of the 3R phase II.
-HQ: Brunella Canu, Programme Analyst, Amber Parkes, Policy and knowledge management specialist ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst, Amber Parkes, Policy and knowledge management specialist ESARO: Mehjabeen Alarakia, WEE Advisor WCARO: Elena Ruiz Abril, WEE Policy Advisor Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Initiated

 Recommendation: A. In the area of unpaid care work, UN Women is weak in private sector engagement (through WEP’S) and should explore potential partnerships with private sector entities in direct programme implementation at the national level and in raising funds for future interventions.
 Research should be carried out to find private companies and foundations potentially interested in collaborating and funding unpaid care work-related interventions in Sub-Saharan Africa should be approached to partner with UN Women in the next phase of the programme.
 B. In the next phase the 3R programme should emphasize the pivotal role that the private sector should play in promoting GEWE issues and addressing the needs of most vulnerable women.
 UN Women should proactively use existing UN System opportunities and promote development of innovative public and private partnerships with government and non-government affiliated agencies highlighting the crosscutting role of SDG 17 in acceleration of achievement of targets under the SDG 5 Gender Equality and other SDG goals.
 C. To ensure more synergies with other UN and non-UN agencies and actors to address structural causes of gender-based inequalities i.e., access of women to markets and means of production, deconstruction of social norms and stereotypes related to participation of women in male dominated occupations, as well as other barriers to women’s economic participation that stem from regional disparities and include some public-private partnerships may become instrumental in achieving nationalized targets on gender equality and women’s economic empowerment, therefore, the catalytic role of the SDG 17 should be emphasized by UN Women and partners as a crosscutting issue in all their projects and interventions, including working more closely with other UN agencies working in the sector (ILO, UNICEF)